davafons/davafons.com/content/blog/new-blog/index.md

 So, I've decided to start a __blog__!.

-From time to time, I've liked to have a place where to __sort and review my ideas__, or the new things I learn.
+From time to time, I'd have liked to have a place where to __sort and review my ideas__, or the new things I learn.
 Now, I've no excuses to write a blog post every time I learn something that is worth sharing :P